 We have a terrible track record in the UK when it comes to devising any kind of ‘curried’ or spiced sandwiches.
 I am thinking of sweaty pre-packed Coronation chicken (with raisins, ew) or pappy chicken tikka ‘fillet pieces’ that squeak against your teeth.
-These vaguely Indian influenced sandwiches seem even more tragic when compared to the vada pav, for example (spiced fried potato balls in a bun with both sweet and hot chutneys), or the kati roll (varying curries wrapped in a flaky paratha).
-Recipes for both of those can, incidentally (cough) be found in my recipe book 101 Sandwiches.
+These vaguely Indian-influenced sandwiches seem even more tragic when compared to the vada pav, for example (spiced fried potato balls in a bun with both sweet and hot chutneys), or the kati roll (varying curries wrapped in a flaky paratha).
 One of my new favourites however, has to be the Mumbai sandwich.

 The key to success with this sandwich is, as ever, fresh ingredients.
 The spices for the masala should not have been at the back of the cupboard for two years.
 Make sure the vegetables are perky and the chutney has been recently blended.
 The bread should be white and spread on both sides with butter (original toasted sandwich rules apply, guys), so that the outside becomes golden and crunchy.